Electronic Invoicing

 Integration with the FBR requires companies to adopt technology solutions compatible with the government’s central platform, capable of:

-• Issuing e-invoices that meet all legal requirements.
-All sales or supplies must be conducted through the e-invoicing system, generating a real-time verifiable e-invoice for each taxable supply.
+• Issuing e-Invoices that meet all legal requirements.
+All sales or supplies must be conducted through the e-Invoicing system, generating a real-time verifiable e-Invoice for each taxable supply.

 • Reporting invoices in real time or near real time, ensuring proper registration and traceability.